getcarina/getcarina.com/_tutorials/2016-03-14-backup-restore-data.md

       --zip > my-local-backup.tar.gz
     ```

-    This adds all the contents of `/backups/` from your data volume container to a compressed <a href="https://en.wikipedia.org/wiki/Tar_(computing)"><code>tar</code></a> archive and pipe it to a file on your local filesystem.
+    This adds all the contents of `/backups/` from your data volume container to a compressed tar archive and pipe it to a file on your local filesystem.
 Whatever you do with the backup file after this is up to you.

-1. _(Optional)_ Back up the database dump to Rackspace Cloud Files.
-If you have a paid Rackspace account in addition to your Carina account, you can store your backups in a Cloud Files container.
+#### _(Optional)_ Back up the database dump to Rackspace Cloud Files

+1. If you have a paid Rackspace account in addition to your Carina account, you can store your backups in a Cloud Files container.

     ```bash
     $ docker run \